-Is the juice is worth the squeeze?
+So, is it worth it?
 Yes, always.

-Let’s consider prices, reliability and results.
+Let’s consider costs, reliability, and results.

-What a Power/Torque Dyno chart can’t say
+What a Power/Torque Dyno graph can’t say

 - Red Lines : Standard Motorcycles.